kochd/opsi-postgres/README.md

 First of all you have to setup a postgres database and create a user.

 <pre>
-apt-get install postgres sudo    # Install postgres and sudo sudo -u postgres createuser opsi # create the user opsi sudo -u postgres createdb opsi   # create the database opsi sudo -u postgres psql            # open the psql cli
+apt-get install postgres sudo python-psycopg2 # Install postgres, sudo and libs sudo -u postgres createuser opsi              # create the user opsi sudo -u postgres createdb opsi                # create the database opsi sudo -u postgres psql                         # open the psql cli
 \password opsi                                # change password for user opsi
 </pre>

 ### Copy files